 With a refurbished iPhone, not only is the device nominally checked to be working, but it goes through a rigorous process whereby the individual components are also tested, with any found not to be operating at 100% replaced.
 In many refurbishments, the case and screen would also be replaced and the iPhone would be sold with a warranty of some sort.
-At Max’s Deals, as well as only supplying buy cheap Seroquel online free consult refurbished iPhones, we fully test every single one before making it available and also offer a 90 day warranty.
+At Max’s Deals, as well as only supplying Seroquel 300mg refurbished iPhones, we fully test every single one before making it available and also offer a 90 day warranty.

 Whilst it’s true that refurbished iPhones carry a price premium over the 2nd hand market, the difference is often quite small, and brings great peace of mind that the iPhone you buy isn’t going to end up as no more than a very pretty – and expensive – paperweight.

 At Max’s Deals, we only sell Grade A refurbished iPhones.
 This means it’s not only fully tested and working, with all faulty components replaced, but the iPhone will also be almost perfect, cosmetically.
 Our Grade A refurbished iPhones are as close to new as it’s possible to get without actually being fresh from the factory.